Lunar-Eclipse255/gaston.github.io/docs/posts/STEAM seminar/ai_reflections.md

 ---

 ### Definition: What is your personal definition of Artificial Intelligence?
 Artificial Intelligence is a trained algorithm with the ability to have dynamic weights and priorities in order to solve a problem, in contrast to algorithms with static weights.
+Meaning that the AI uses multiple different weights in order to determine an ouput.
+With the AI being able to change their weights, in turn changing the priorities of certain factors.
+The weighing of the different weights is done through training (whether it be supervised, unsepervised or reinforcement learning).
+As opposed to a simpler algorithm in which these weights anre static, and pre-inputted so that the algorithm has a predetermined priority of factors to get an output.

 ### Technological Impact and Personal Connection: Identify a specific AI application or tool that you interact with or observe daily.
 How has your understanding of the underlying technology changed your perspective on this interaction?
-The AI tool that I would say that I use most often woul dbe a LLM Chatbot such as ChatGPT.
-My understanding of the underlying technology hasn't changed my perespective on this interatction because I already had understanding of the underlying technology.
+The AI tool that I would say that I use most often would be a LLM Chatbot such as ChatGPT.
+My understanding of the underlying technology

 ### Bias and Equity in Model Training: You've learned about how data can introduce bias into AI models.
 Describe a real-world scenario where a biased AI model could negatively impact a specific group of people.
 What steps could the developers take in the training data or model evaluation phase to mitigate this unfairness?